Allentown Art Museum: 20th century

 In 1960, the Kress gift was featured in the museum's first major catalog, The Samuel H. Kress Memorial Collection, written by Richard Hirsch, the institution's first director.
 In his introduction, Hirsch observed how the fleeting imagery of TV changed perceptions of the collection's works.
 When created, they were not merely one of many representations of religious figures but of the figures themselves.
 Hirsch's observations portend the Slow Movement that arose over 25 years later and encouraged a renewed, attentive appreciation of the world, including of fine art.
 The museum later began hosted Slow Art days in 2011 to acknowledge the benefits of quiet, intense reflection.

 In 1975, an Edgar Tafel-designed expansion to the building enhanced the museum's programs and collecting plans.
 The museum installed a library from the second Francis W. Little House that was designed by Frank Lloyd Wright.
 A second room from the Francis W. Little House was built at the Metropolitan Museum of Art in New York City.

 Also in 1975, the museum's collection was expanded with the addition of European paintings and a large collection of textile arts.
-In 1978, the museum acquired Gilbert Stuart's portrait of Ann Penn Allen, granddaughter of William Allen, the founder of Allentown, Pennsylvania.
+In 1978, the museum acquired Gilbert Stuart's portrait of Ann Penn Allen, granddaughter of William Allen, the founder of Allentown.

-2010–2011 expansion
+21st century

 In 2010, the museum completed a $15.4 million expansion project designed by Venturi Scott Brown, a Philadelphia-based architecture firm to renovate the museum.
 The project added 7900 sqft of new classroom and gallery space, including a corner cafe, an expanded gift shop, and a new all-glass façade to the museum's Fifth Street side.

 The expansion, which was the museum's first since 1975, had been initially proposed in 1999 but ended up to be a significant reduction from the $32 million, 45000 sqft addition originally planned.
 Approximately 40% of the new space was allocated to gallery space.